aidanliddiard/cs50-artist-finder/README.md

 Detail has a button to return to the home page and the ArtistDetail and ConcertList components where the id and name are passed as props to each respectively.
 The ArtistDetail component has a useEffect that calls the getArtistDetails() function on page load and displays a card with the artist details including a link to Spotify to listen to the artist’s music.
 The ConcertList also has a useEffect that calls getEvents() and when successful displays the list of concerts for the artist.

 The spotify-api-hooks file has two main functions getSimilarArtists() and getArtistDetails().
 For each, there is a helper function called getAccessTokent that is called for the API call to be successful.
 When calling getSimilarArtist() there is an additional helper function called getArtistId() so that when a user searches a name the id is fetched to then hit the endpoint with the id to fetch the related artists.
 The ticketmaster-api-hooks only has one function named getEvents() that uses the artist’s name as a parameter to search for events with that artist.
 I also included a .env.local file to store my client id and secrets and then imported them to both spotify-api-hooks and ticketmaster-api-hooks.
+Finally, types.ts is where I stored the FetchState enumeration and defined the EventData and ArtistData types.

-#### Tools:
+### Tools:

 - GitHub Copilot
 - Bootstrap